GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don’t go into a two-year development with nothing coming out in the middle.
-Have something come out every two months, so you can evaluate, regroup, and restart.
+> ### I’ve got this need to program.
+I wake up in the morning with sentences of a literate program.
+Before breakfast — I’m sure poets must feel this — I have to go to the computer and write this paragraph and then I can eat and I’m happy.
 >
-> ~ *John Warnock*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts